-- It can reduce hunger: The hormone ghrelin that induces hunger is reduced by removing a portion of the stomach that is largely responsible for its production.
-The reduction of hunger occurs in most patients, but not in all.
+- It can reduce hunger: The hormone ghrelin that induces hunger is reduced by removing a portion of the stomach primarily responsible for its production.
+The reduction of need occurs in most patients, but not in all.

-- Shorter operating time compared to gastric bypass.
+- The shorter operating time I compared to gastric bypass.

 - It does not redirect the intestines.

-- No foreign objects remain in the body: The adjustable gastric band leaves a band of silicone around the upper part of the stomach.
+- No foreign objects remain in the body: The adjustable gastric band leaves a silicone band around the upper part of the stomach.

-- L to weight loss occurs during 18 months: Weight loss gastric bypass is very fast.
+- L to weight loss occurs during 18 months: Weight loss gastric bypass is high-speed.
 The majority of weight loss occurs in the first year.
-Adjustable gastric band is gradual and requires large lifestyle changes to be successful.
-The majority of weight loss occurs for 3 years.
+The adjustable gastric band is gradual and requires significant lifestyle changes to succeed.
+The majority of weight loss occurs for three years.

 Gastrectomy of Gastric Sleeve over Adjustable Gastric Band

-If your surgeon has been performing bariatric surgery for long enough, he or she has seen patients who lose little or no weight with an adjustable gastric band.
+If your surgeon has been performing bariatric surgery for long enough, they have seen patients who lose little or no weight with an adjustable gastric band.

 This does not mean that the band is not working.
 It simply means that certain patients can not implement lifestyle changes (3 small meals a day, high protein content, exercise, low carbohydrate levels, etc.) that are needed to succeed with adjustable gastric banding.

 The failure to lose weight is significantly less with gastric bypass or gastric sleeve surgery.
-Okay, after the weight is released, it’s up to the patient to maintain it.
+Okay, after the importance is released, it is up to the patient to maintain it.

-For a surgeon who is trying to help, it is difficult to identify patients who are really dedicated to implementing exercise and healthy, nutrient-rich foods in their diet.
+For a surgeon trying to help, it is difficult to identify patients dedicated to implementing exercise and healthy, nutrient-rich foods in their diet.
 It is a much better bet and ‘safer’ to recommend bypass or manga.

-So, do you want to know what to expect on the day of surgery?
-Expect to be scared, nervous and hope that everything goes well.
+So, do you want to know what to expect from surgery?
+Expect to be scared and nervous, and I hope everything goes well.

-Again, gastric sleeve surgery is a very simple procedure with low complication rates.
-When serious complications occur, they usually occur the first few days after surgery.
-So rest easy for your procedure.
+Again, gastric sleeve surgery is a simple procedure with low complication rates.
+When serious complications occur, they usually happen the first few days after surgery.
+So rest easy for your system.

-It is likely that surgery is scheduled early in the morning.
+Surgery will likely be scheduled early in the morning.
 However, this depends on the surgeon’s and the hospital’s schedule.

 Before surgery, you will have followed your two-week preoperative diet.
 You must know what to take to the hospital.
-And he’ll know he can not eat anything after midnight the night before.
+Moreover, he will know he can not eat anything after midnight the night before.

 Do not cheat!
-Surgeries are canceled all the time because people eat or drink before surgery.
-And if you vomit during the procedure, you can get a lung aspiration.
+Surgeries are canceled because people eat or drink before the surgery.
+Moreover, if you vomit during the procedure, you can get a lung aspiration.

 They will give you medicines to help you relax.
 Your circulating nurse (the nurse who will be with you in the operating room) will come to meet you and take you back to the operating room.
 Then you will be asked to breathe out of a mask and count back.

-When you wake up you will be in recovery and your family will be invited soon after.
-Once cleared, they will transport you to your room where the TV and your pain pump will be your new best friend for the night.
+You will be in recovery when you wake up, and your family will be invited soon after.
+Once cleared, they will transport you to your room, where the TV and your pain pump will be your new best friend for the night.

 Usually, within the first 5 hours after surgery, you will be asked to get up and take a few steps.
 This helps reduce the risk of blood clots and helps relieve some of the pain in the shoulder associated with the CO2 left in the abdomen after surgery.

-Some sleeve procedures are ambulatory (you can leave the same day as your procedure) and many require 1 or 2 days in the hospital to recover.
-Some surgeons prefer 3 days while others feel comfortable allowing you to leave the day after surgery.
+Some sleeve procedures are ambulatory (you can leave the same day as your procedure) and may require 1 or 2 days in the hospital to recover.
+Some surgeons prefer three days, while others feel comfortable allowing you to leave the day after surgery.

-As always, it is important that you follow the doctors’ orders.
+As always, you must follow the doctors’ orders.

-Below you will find some general guidelines after you are discharged from the hospital.
-You should have more specific guidelines to follow in your discharge instructions or postoperative manual.
+Below you will find some general guidelines after being discharged from the hospital.
+It would help if you had more specific procedures in your discharge instructions or postoperative manual.